Forest bioeconomy and circular economy

 Forest bioeconomy can be seen as a systemic change, where wood and different ingredients in wood are refined into new end products.
 Wood lignin can replace in manys various ways fossil materials in various end products.
 The newest products and services of Finnish forest bioeconomy are shown in the forest bioeconomy future catalogue.

-Forest sector comprises nearly 40% of Finland's bioeconomy
+Forest sector comprises nearly 40 per cent of Finland's bioeconomy

 Forest bioeconomy catalogue (Finnish Forest Association)